mesolitica/malaysian-dataset/README.md

 1. Any missing `mp.py`, get it at https://gist.github.com/huseinzol05/98974ae8c6c7a65d4bc0af9f5003786a
 2. Any missing python scripts, please contact me ASAP or create an issue.
+3. Please at least email us first before distributing these data.
+Remember all these hard workings we want to give it for free.
+4. What do you see just the data, but nobody can see how much we spent our cost to make it public.

+## Suggestion

+1. Feel free to contact me to request new dataset.
+2. Feel free to open an issue if the link to dataset is forbidden, sometime I forgot to make it open to public.

 ## License